The Volusia County Democratic Party recommends that you vote by mail (see Why vote by mail?)

 - The requestor’s relationship to the voter; and

 - The requestor’s signature (if the request is written).

-If a voter or designee waits until Election Day to pick up or have delivered an absentee ballot, the Election Day Absentee Ballot Delivery Affidavit (DS-DE 136 – English PDF/ Español PDF) must also be completed in which the voter affirms that he or she has as an emergency that keeps the voter from being able to go his or her assigned polling place instead to vote.
+If a voter or designee waits until Election Day to pick up or have delivered an absentee ballot, the ELECTION DAY VOTE-BY-MAIL BALLOT DELIVERY AFFIDAVIT (DS-DE 136 – English PDF/Español PDF) must also be completed by the voter to affirm that they have an emergency that prevents the voter from being able to go their assigned polling place to vote.

 If the voter decides to go to the polls to vote instead, the voter should bring the absentee ballot (whether it has been marked or not).
 Even if the voter comes to the polls without the absentee ballot, the voter will still be able to vote a regular ballot if the supervisor of elections’ office is able to confirm that it has not received the voter’s absentee ballot.
 However, if it is confirmed that the voter have already voted an absentee ballot, the voter cannot vote again at the polls.
 If the voter believes or insists that the supervisor of elections’ office is wrong about receiving the absentee ballot or if the supervisor of elections’ office cannot confirm that the voter has already voted an absentee ballot, the voter is allowed to vote a provisional ballot.

-If you forgot to sign your certificate with the returned absentee ballot, you may still have the opportunity to correct the omission by completing and returning an Omitted Signature Affidavit for Absentee Ballot (DS–DE 139 – English PDF / Español PDF) with a copy of your identification.
-The deadline to submit the Affidavit, however, is no later than 5 p.m. on the day before the election.
-Failure to follow the instructions carefully may cause your ballot not to count.
+If you forgot to sign your certificate with the returned ballot, you may still correct the omission by completing and returning an INSTRUCTIONS AND FORM FOR VOTE‐BY‐MAIL BALLOT CURE AFFIDAVIT (DS–DE 139) – English PDF / Español PDF) with a copy of your identification.
+The deadline to submit this affidavit is no later than 5 p.m. on the day before the election (November 5).
+Failure to follow the instructions may cause your ballot not to count.